top of page

 The verb 'cultivate' has its etymological origins in Latin.
 It is derived from the Latin word 'cultivare,' which combines 'cultus,' meaning 'tilled' or 'cultivated,' and 'avere,' meaning 'to do' or 'to make.'
 In Latin, 'cultivare' referred to the act of preparing and tending to the land for agriculture, emphasizing the deliberate effort and care involved in nurturing crops.
 Over time, the term 'cultivate' broadened in English to describe the deliberate fostering, nurturing, or development of various things, such as skills, relationships, qualities, or even one's own personal growth.
 It emphasizes the idea of purposeful and careful attention to encourage growth and improvement, whether it be in the context of farming, personal development, or the nurturing of ideas and talents.
 'Cultivate' reflects its Latin origins in the concept of actively and skillfully tending to something to make it thrive.

-Find the meaning of cultivate
+Find the correct meaning of the verb cultivate:

 Try Again!